Merikasarmi

-Merikasarmi (originally known as Katajanokan kasarmi) is a barracks building in Katajanokka, Helsinki, Finland, originally built for the military of the Empire of Russia from 1816 to 1820, which currently houses the premises of the Ministry for Foreign Affairs in Finland.
+Merikasarmi (originally known as Katajanokan kasarmi) is a barracks building in Katajanokka, Helsinki, Finland, originally built for the military of the Russian Empire from 1816 to 1820, which currently houses the premises of the Ministry for Foreign Affairs in Finland.
 The barracks was designed by Carl Ludvig Engel.
-Before the Foreign Ministry moved to the area in the late 1980s the buildings were renovated and partly rebuilt according to the plans of Professor of Architecture Erik Kråkström.
+Before the Foreign Ministry moved to the area in the late 1980s, the buildings were renovated and partly rebuilt according to the plans of Professor of Architecture Erik Kråkström.

 To the north of the Merikasarmi building, the icebreakers of the Finnish state are anchored to the Katajanokka quay.

 History

-Project of the Empire of Russia
+Project of the Russian Empire

 The Merikasarmi building is located on the northern shore of Katajanokka near the edge of the Katajanokka peninsula.
 There was an artillery battery situated in Katajanokka at the site of the current Katajanokka Casino already in 1721 during the Treaty of Nystad.
-There was artillery in Helsinki especially in Viapori.
+There was artillery in Helsinki especially in Sveaborg.
 In 1812 the artillery area was decided to be used as the base of a barracks.
 The main zoning plan for the city of Helsinki was made by Johan Albrecht Ehrenström.

 The building was financed by the Empire of Russia by order of Alexander I of Russia in 1816.
 Carl Ludvig Engel arrived in 1816 to plan the building, and after three months it was ready to be shown to Nicholas I of Russia.
 In 1826 two additional wings were ordered: a kitchen wing and a dormitory wing for officers.
 These wings were mostly finished by 1838.
 The wing on the western edge of the barracks was completed in 1825, but the eastern wing designed by Engel was not built at this point.
 There were Orthodox worships held during the early years of the Katajanokka barracks.
 The first soldiers to move to the barracks represented the ground forces of the military of the Empire of Russia.